zylo117/kafka-rpc/README.md

    And that's where load balancing comes in.

    Zeromq supports that, and zerorpc supports that too.
-However, sadly, zerorpc doesn't queue up the job, so when you have no server available at all, the jobs will not wait in line but instead, be abandoned.
+In reverse proxy mode, zerorpc will post the jobs, but not sending to servers.
+Available servers will come looking for job actively.
+So the job will always be coped by the most available, therefore the most performant servers.
+However, sadly, zerorpc doesn't really queue up the job, so when you have no server available at all, the jobs will not wait in line but instead, be abandoned.

    That's why I need kafka.
 Unlike most of the MQ, kafka provides data persistence, so no more job abandon.
 When all servers is unavailable, the job will queue up and wait in line.